-Where necessary for a clear and transparent presentation, the aforementioned key figures are adjusted for special factors / special effects and reported as "adjusted key figures" (e.g. adjusted EBITDA, adjusted EBIT or adjusted EPS).
-A derivation of EBITDA to the figures adjusted for special items can be found in chapter 2.3 "Position of the Group".
+Where necessary for a clear and transparent presentation, the aforementioned key figures are adjusted for special factors / special effects and reported as "adjusted key figures" (e.g. adjusted EBITDA, adjusted EBITDA to the figures adjusted for special items can be found in chapter 2.3 "Position of the Group".